LiardeauxQ/QLCalendar/README.md

 ## How to install

-You need to use cocoapods or add sources files directly in your project.
+You can add source files directly in your project or use cocapods, see below:

 ```
 pod init
 ```

-In podfile insert:
+In podfile, insert:
 ```
 platform :ios, '12.0'